 Senior Associate for Strategic Learning

-Tamara Struk serves as the Senior Associate for Strategic Learning, bridging the internal strategic work with the Evaluation and Communications teams and other teams involved in Atlantic’s evaluation and dissemination work.
-She helps design and implement evaluations and communicate their learnings during the final phase of Atlantic’s limited life.
-Ms. Struk is based in New York.
+Tamara Struk served as the Senior Associate for Strategic Learning through 2016, bridging the internal strategic work with the Evaluation and Communications teams and other teams involved in Atlantic’s evaluation and dissemination work.
+She helped design and implement evaluations and communicate their learnings during the final phase of Atlantic’s limited life.
+Ms. Struk was based in New York.

 She joined Atlantic in 2013 working on data and market trends analyses with the Reconciliation & Human Rights and Grants Management teams.

 Prior to Atlantic, Ms. Struk was a project coordinator at Cornell University where she managed high-profile executive learning programs in leadership, professional development, corporate entrepreneurship and innovation for a Middle Eastern client.
 While an employee at Cornell, she served as a mentor for the Young Global Leadership Foundation’s emerging leaders.